joemoose/dungeoneers.d20/docs/play.md

 | Travelling Overland | Day |  24 hours |
 | Downtime between adventures or a full rest | Week | 7, or more, days |

-## Distance
+## Zones, Movement, and Range

-The game uses zones, abstractions of distance and area, to divide larger physical spaces into smaller units, like rooms in a house.
+The game uses **zones**, abstractions of distance and area, to divide larger physical spaces into smaller units, like rooms in a house.

 For example, at the start of combat, the GM divides the battlefield into at least three zones: one where the party starts, one where the opponents start, and another between them.

+You can move from one zone into an adjacent zone as your normal move action.
+You may forfeit additional actions that round to move a second time into another zone.

+Zones can also represent vertical separation, such as a cliff or a balcony.

+### Distances

 The distance within and between zones is relative: